-I was raised here in Valemount, attended high school in McBride.
-After working away, I have lived and worked here in Valemount for the last 21 years.
-My husband and I run a small forestry consulting business and I am currently a Councillor with the Village of Valemount.
-Caring for my late mother Louise MacLean has also given me insights to support seniors to age in Valemount.
-I am interested in serving as a board member for the Valemount Senior Citizen’s Housing Committee as I believe this is one of the most important organizations in the Village.
-My work experience as an administrator, grant writer, bookkeeper, safety coordinator and small business owner would contribute as a board member for the Housing Society.
+Donnie was raised here in Valemount, attended high school in McBride.
+After working away, she has lived and worked here in Valemount for the last 21 years.
+Her husband and she run a small forestry consulting business and I am currently a Councillor with the Village of Valemount.
+Caring for her late mother Louise MacLean has also given her insights to support seniors to age in Valemount.
+She believes that the Valemount Senior Citizen’s Housing Committee is one of the most important organizations in the Village.
+Her work experience as an administrator, grant writer, bookkeeper, safety coordinator and small business owner is valuable to her contribution as a board member for the Housing Society.

 Hugo is a long-time resident of Valemount.
 After 29 years with BC Parks, he retired as Senior Park Ranger at Mount Robson Provincial Park.
 There, Hugo was able to develop his skills of working with people from all walks of life, facility operation / repair and resource management.
 He helped plan and implement numerous volunteer projects, and values collaboration and working with others to achieve common goals.
 Hugo also served for two years on Valemount's Community Initiatives committee to disburse grants to community organizations based on community need and organizational capacity.

 He has been on the board since the 2021 AGM and enjoyed the collaboration that is essential to provide a meaningful way forward to achieving the goals set forth.

 Sheri Gee was born and raised in the prairies of southern Manitoba and is a proud Métis citizen.
 She moved to the mountains of British Columbia as a teenager.
 After her daughter grew up and left home, She moved to Valemount in 2010 and it instantly became home.
 Here she married and lives happily with her husband, and their pets.
 In her spare time, she enjoys knitting, quilting, and beading.